All Products

 name: mns-secret

-topic: argoeventbus # The name of the topic that you created.
+topic: argoeventbus # The name of the Simple Message Queue (formerly MNS) topic.

-7. Run the following command to apply the event-bus-mns.yaml file to create an event bus:
+7. Run the following command to apply the event-bus-mns.yaml file and create the Event Bus resource.

 kubectl apply -f event-bus-mns.yaml